niutyut/LdaGibbs/README.md

 ## Depends

 * Rcpp - for interface to C++ code
-* tm - for pre-processing
+* tm - for preprocessing
+* SnowballC - for stemming (in pre-processing).
 * reshape and ggplot2 - for visualizing output.

 ## Use